dqops/dqo/docs/data-sources/bigquery.md

 ```

 ### **Reference of all connection parameters**
-The complete documentation of all connection parameters used in the `spec.bigquery` node is
+Complete documentation of all connection parameters used in the `spec.bigquery` node is
-described in the reference of the [BigQueryParametersSpec](../reference/yaml/ConnectionYaml.md#bigqueryparametersspec)
+described in the reference section of the [BigQueryParametersSpec](../reference/yaml/ConnectionYaml.md#bigqueryparametersspec)
-YAML files format reference.
+YAML file format.

 ## Using Google Application Credentials authentication